levaimark/bhe101/Informationsecurity.md

 I did all of the 0 SELECT basics and most of the 2 SELECT from world parts, I tried my best on this one.

+e) Johnny tables.
+Solve Portswigger Labs: Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data

+I had some problems with this assignment as well, but I will sure try to do it with a little help after class.
+I tried and searched on google about the solutions as well.